5Farm work pay rates and structure

 So, how much could I make?

-There’s no rule because it depends on how efficient you are, the fruit or vegetables you pick as well as the type of task assigned (colour or size picking, strip picking, etc.).
-Granted, the compensation offered can seem ridiculously low at first—$30 for a large bin, $3 for a basket, etc.—but it adds up.
-Give it a try for a few days!
+There’s no rule because it depends on how efficient you are, the type of fruit or vegetables you pick, and the type of task assigned (colour or size picking, strip picking, etc.).
+The compensation offered can seem ridiculously low at first—AU$30 for a large bin, AU$3 for a basket, etc.—but it adds up.
+Give it a try for a few days and if it’s not for you, consider switching to a farm that pays by the hour.

-Piece rate isn’t the wild west, the rate is also regulated by the two relevant awards:
+Piece rate is also regulated by the two relevant awards:

-So in theory, you could make more as a pieceworker than as an hourly wage employee.
-However, do keep in mind that:
+In theory, you could make more as a pieceworker than as an hourly wage employee.
+However, do keep in mind:

 • It takes time to reach an “average employee” pay cheque.
 Let’s face it—you’re probably inexperienced and you don’t have the skills of someone who has been working as a fruit picker for years.
-It takes a few days to figure things out and weeks, months or even years to master the job and maximize your potential earnings.
-Piecework rate is best for those who are willing to put time and effort into farm work because you will eventually get better and make more.
+It takes a few days to figure things out, and weeks, months or even years to master the job and maximise your potential earnings.
+Piece rate is best for those who are willing to put time and effort into farm work, because you will eventually get better and make more money.
 Don’t give up after a day or two!

-• Don’t hesitate to ask seasoned workers how many bins/buckets they fill per day or how many kilos they collect to set your own goals and see if the piecework rate is set fairly.
-Ask for tips as well to work better and faster!
+• Don’t hesitate to ask seasoned workers how many bins/buckets they fill per day or how many kilos they collect.
+Use their lived experience to set your own goals and see if the piecework rate has been set fairly.
+Ask for tips from experienced workers to learn how to work better and faster, too!

-• If you notice most pieceworkers—including experienced farm work employees—don’t make at least 15% or 20% more than minimum wage you can suspect your employer set the piecework rate way too low.
-You could ask for a piecework raise, contact the Fair Work Ombudsmanor just quit (make sure you take home your last pay cheque!)
+• If you notice most pieceworkers—including experienced farm work employees—don’t make at least 15% or 20% more than minimum wage, you can suspect your employer set the piecework rate incorrectly.
+You could ask for a piecework raise, contact the Fair Work Ombudsman or just quit (make sure you take home your last pay cheque!)

 When and how do I get paid?

-Always make sure to keep your payslip because you will need them to claim your superannuation payment and to prove you have completed 3 months of specified work while on your first Working Holiday Visa if you want to apply for a second Working Holiday visa.
+Always make sure to keep your payslip because you will need them to claim your superannuation payment and to prove you have completed any specified work if you want to apply for another WHV.

 Previous chapter Next chapter